wallmanderco/wallmanderco.github.io/elasticsearch-indexer/docs/index.md

 ## Installing Elasticsearch

-Follow the instructions on [Elasticsearch Docs](http://www.elastic.co/guide/en/elasticsearch/reference/1.5/_installation.html)
+Follow the instructions in the [Elasticsearch Docs](http://www.elastic.co/guide/en/elasticsearch/reference/1.5/_installation.html)

 Make sure that Elasticsearch is installed and running on your server by running
 `curl -XGET -i 'http://127.0.0.1:9200'` in the command line